cs334s24/Mirrulations_Search/docs/API.md

 ### Calling the Endpoint
 `/search?term=SEARCH_PARAMETER`
 To call this endpoint, make a request using the example above.
-When replacing the `term` to be searched, it is important to point out that all search terms are case sensitive.
+When replacing the `term` to be searched, it is important to point out that all search terms are **case sensitive**.

 #### Parameters
 `term` - String that contains the search term the user wishes to query.